 Software developers demanding resource based, RESTful APIs

-and no single solution will ever meet every requirement criteria to the tee, but when it comes to web service development, a REST based approach is becoming more and more popular.
-REST may not be the best approach for every situation, but it does have enough virtues to put it on the short list for any organizations that is comparing the various different approaches to web service development .
-And the fact is, a REST based approach can be effective in even the most challenging corner-cases.
-The key is that developers simply have to use REST the right way.
+and no single middleware solution will ever meet every integration requirement criteria to the tee, but when it comes to modularization and web service development, a REST based approach is becoming more and more popular.
+REST may not be the best approach for every situation, but it does have enough virtues to put it on the short list for any organizations that is comparing the various different approaches to developing web service, creating OSGi components and deploying micro-services .
+And the fact is, a REST based approach can be effective in even the most challenging corner-cases, where other options like Java messaging or SOAP based web services run out of steam.

 The effective application of RESTful techniques

-One issue web developers often raise is how to get things done with REST when it comes to handling complex, real world transactions that involve multiple resources whose interactions need to be coordinated.
-Louvel addresses the topic of e-commerce by framing it as a simple use case with a straightforward solution.
+One of the key strengths of REST is its simplicity, but that simplicity sometimes raises objections from developers who question whether such a simple approach to application integration can deal with the complex challenges enterprises must deal with on a daily basis.
+For example, software architects often question the veracity of REST when it comes to handling complex, real world, transactional systems that involve coordinating multiple resources whose interactions need to be synchronized.
+Jerome Louvel (@jlouvel), coauthor of Restlet in Action and the creator of the Restlet framework, addresses the topic of transactional, e-commerce systems by framing it as a simple use case with a straightforward solution.
 For example, to make a traditionally developed online shopping application into a RESTful experience, an architect simply needs to break down the associated business transactions into all of their underlying components.

 In a transactional, online e-commerce type of system, people need to be able to browse products, select products, view and edit their cart, enter payment and shipping information and then make a final decision to pay.
 At any point up to the point where the user completes their checkout, users need to be able to navigate back to a previous step.
 From a pure API standpoint, this means mapping all the important parts of the transaction into resources via URIs.
 At the end, the transaction is completed by sending a final HTTP request that coordinates the state of each of the resources involved in the transaction.“It’s just viewing your transaction as a set of one or multiple resources depending on the complexity of your business processes.
 Technically, nothing prevents you from doing that.
 It’s just not trying to map what you’re used to doing with RPC or putting too much context in one request,” says Louvel.